 5. Keurig won’t stop pumping the water

-If Keurig won’t stop pumping the water from the moment you turn it on until you turn it off, try this fix: unplug the machine, remove the reservoir, turn it upside down, shake slightly and tap the bottom a few times.
+If Keurig won’t stop pumping the water from the moment you turn it on until you turn it off, try this fix: unplug the machine, remove the reservoir, turn the machine upside down, shake slightly and tap the bottom a few times.
 I know it sounds silly but it often helps.

 If you’re using distilled water, switch to tap, filtered or bottled water – this should fix the problem.
 It’s not recommended to use distilled or softened water in Keurig coffee makers.